rexhip/rexhip/docs/station_block.md

 //
 // --- data_len:
 // Data length.
 Can be omitted and will then be calculate automatically.
+// However if it's set manualy for one query, then it need to be set back
+// to auto for the next query. (#mb_query.c.auto_len)
 //
 // --- data_ptr:
-// Container for data that will be send or receive.
-The parameter is not
+// Container for the data that will be send or receive.
+The parameter is
-// limited to words, but can contain any data types, including: real,
+// not limited to words, but can contain any data types, including: real,
-// bytes, arrays and udt's
-// Though, two criterion most to be followed:
+// bytes, arrays and udt's.
+Though, two criterion most be meet:
 // 1.
-Only whole registers.
-(Bytes and bool's should add up to 16 bits)
+A structure of bools (array or udt) should add up to a whole bytes.
 // 2.
 The modbus protocol limit each query to a maximum of 123 words.
-//    (Sometimes up to 125 words)
+//    (For some queries up to 125 words) Some modbus devices has stricter
+      restrictions

 // Similar query as above, except one input register are read.
 Any number